 Versatile: Can be used for various tasks like classification, captioning, and more.

-A. Grad-CAM shows where a CNN is focusing by generating heatmaps that highlight the regions of an image most relevant for predicting a specific class.
+A. Grad-CAM shows where a CNN focuses by generating heatmaps that highlight an image’s most relevant regions for predicting a specific class.
 These heatmaps visually indicate which parts of the image contribute most to the model’s decision.